UKGovernmentBEIS/inspect_ai/benchmarks/swe_bench/README.md

 eval(swebench_verified_task_subset)
 ```

-This will lead to both numbers being reported in the final output:
+This will lead to both numbers being reported in the final output, allowing you to compare baselines:

 ![SWE-bench baseline comparison](./resources/docs/swebench_comparison.jpeg)
 ```